'We will stay until the end': A doctor's battle in Eastern Ghouta

-In Eastern Ghouta, a doctor's battle: 'We will stay until the end'
+In Syria's Eastern Ghouta, a doctor's battle: 'We will stay until the end'

-As the Syrian government tightens its noose around the Eastern Ghouta and air strikes pound the enclave from above, doctors and medical staff are locked in a desperate battle to save the wounded.
-Fearful of targeted strikes, they asked the BBC to withhold their real identities and locations.
+As the Syrian government tightens its noose around the Eastern Ghouta, and air strikes pound the enclave from above, doctors and medics are locked in a desperate battle to save the wounded.
+Fearful of targeted strikes, they asked the BBC to withhold their real names and locations.
+You may find some of the images upsetting.

 Dr Hamid's family lives in one room now — a cramped, dimly-lit garage attached to the building that used to be their home.
 The rest of the house, in a suburb of the Eastern Ghouta, near Damascus, was destroyed a month ago, days after the Syrian government began a brutal escalation of force against the enclave.

 Dr Hamid, 50, leaves the makeshift shelter three times a week for a nearby hospital, where he is a trauma doctor.
 Each time he kisses his wife and five children goodbye, he tries not to think that it might be the last time.
-He cycles to the hospital through empty, rubble-strewn streets, mindful of the danger of being outside even for a few minutes.
+He cycles to the hospital through deserted, rubble-strewn streets, mindful of the danger of being outside even for a few minutes.
 If the bombing is heavy, and there are many injured, he might work for more than 24 hours without a break.
 When he is treating wounded children he thinks of his own children, and in the short pauses between patients he prays for their lives.
 There is no respite.

 On Thursday, Syria entered the eighth year of its civil war.
-More than 400,000 people are believed to have been killed or are missing.
+More than 400,000 people are believed to have been killed or are missing, presumed dead.
 Three of Dr Hamid's own children, and many of the children brought to his hospital, have never known peace.
 The injured children arrive with penetrating shrapnel wounds, missing limbs, severe burns, or sometimes with no visible injuries at all, and yet lifeless, with a lingering smell of gas on their bodies.

-"Most of the children who die have been shelled in the head or have injuries in their abdomen or bowels.
-And I have seen some cases of penetrating wounds directly in the heart," said Dr Hamid.
+"Most of the children who die have been shelled in the head or have injuries in their abdomen or bowels, and I have seen some cases of penetrating wounds directly in the heart," said Dr Hamid.

 "These children need specialist surgeons and seven or 14 days in intensive care," he said.
 "Many could be saved.
 In London they could be saved.
 In Ghouta we cannot do anything.
 We try to stop the bleeding and make it OK for them, then we allow them to die."

-Backed by heavy Russian air strikes, Syrian pro-government forces are tightening the noose around the Eastern Ghouta, one of the last rebel strongholds in Syria.
+Backed by heavy Russian air strikes, Syrian pro-government forces are tightening the noose around the Eastern Ghouta, one of the last rebel redoubts in Syria.
 At least 1,100 civilians have been killed since the regime stepped up its air war last month and cut the enclave into three pockets.
 The rebels have shelled civilians in neighbouring government-controlled areas and, according to a UN official, used snipers to kill those attempting to flee.

 In phone interviews, four doctors and medical staff described work in the enclave as a raw and restless battle to save people from death, with little or no room left to rescue limbs, preserve sight, or ward against fatal infections.
-Successful treatment has become a binary calculation, they said: life or death.
+Successful treatment had become a binary calculation, they said: alive or dead.

 This week, a five-year-old boy arrived at Dr Hamid's hospital with multiple trauma wounds and fractures in both his legs and arms.
 Dr Hamid sutured the boy's wounds and amputated one of his arms and one of his legs at the upper thigh.
 "That is his future," Dr Hamid said.
 But the boy is alive, that is a success.